FrankDMartinez/CIS194spring2013/README.md

 14. Always adhere to the "offside rule" and avoid explicit structuring.
 15. Using a single identifier as a pattern will always match; it will not reference any top level declaration of the same name.
 16. A pattern of the form `a@b` can be used to match a value against the pattern `b` but also give the name `a` to the entire value being matched for use in the corresponding expression.
+17. When choosing between `foldl` and `foldr`, default to `foldr` and require a really compelling reason for departing from that default; `foldl` can be problematic at times.